Do you have stray cats that hang around your house? Do you often wish they wouldn’t?

 Choosing your own barn cat is a personal choice, but I would like to offer my experience to you, and you can do with it as you wish.

 However, they are tough, independent, and love to hunt.
-So the two I have had definitely did their job.
-And they live for a long time, so I've only needed two in my lifetime.
+The 2 I have had definitely did their job.
+And they live for a long time, so I’ve only needed 2 in my lifetime.

 Again, this is just my experience.
 If you have small children around, then you might want to consider a friendlier breed.